Iraqi Army Aviation Command: The 1990s

-after 2003
+After 2003

-After the United States and its allies invaded Iraq in 2003 and the civil administrator, Paul Bremer, decided to dissolve and rehabilitate the Iraqi army, the Army Aviation Command was dissolved and most of the military, logistical equipment and lots of infrastructure was dismantled.
-The United States then reconstructed the Army Aviation Command and supplied it with the necessary military equipment, logistics and rehabilitation of bases and airports.
+After the United States and its allies invaded Iraq in 2003 and the civil administrator Paul Bremer, decided to dissolve and rehabilitate the Iraqi army.
+The Army Aviation Command was dissolved and most of the military, logistical equipment and infrastructure was dismantled.
+The United States then aided in the reconstruction of the Army Aviation Command and supplied it with the necessary military equipment, logistics and rehabilitation of army bases and airports.